IDMNYU/BlinkingBeeping/resources.md

+You will have materials provided for use for class, but you'll probably get your own thigs too ;)

 **Pages and things that will be useful for class**
 * [tinkercad](https://www.tinkercad.com/) - 3d modeling, virtual circuit design and arduio simulation
 * [circuits.io](https://library.io/) - Create circuit boards for production